mindyshiben/mindyshiben/README.md

    * *🎓  Projected completion: August 2022*
 * :us: I'm a USAF veteran and served as an Arabic Linguist
 * ⛸ I was also a competitive figure skater & coach
-* ⚡ AND a 🚀 space enthusiant , 💪 competitive ninja athlete , 🎥 television personality , and ♟️ chess ~~master~~ player
+* ⚡ AND a 🚀 space enthusiast , 💪 competitive ninja athlete, and ♟️ chess ~~master~~ player
 * :round_pushpin: *currently* San Antonio, TX
 * 📬  [Email me!](mailto:mindy.shiben@gmail.com)